What Is Indemnity Insurance? (When You Need It + Costs Explained)

 -

-Chancel Repair Liability Indemnity Insurance: It is a lesser-known but smart consideration for properties within the vicinity of churches with historical entitlements.
+Chancel Repair Liability Indemnity Insurance: This is a lesser-known but prudent consideration for properties located near churches with historical entitlements.
 This insurance protects you against the financial impact of these ancient ecclesiastical charges.

 Key Considerations on Indemnity Insurance

-Indemnity insurance is seen as a smart way to handle potential legal risks during property transactions.
+Indemnity insurance is often viewed as a prudent way to mitigate potential legal risks associated with property transactions.

 It’s a one-time investment that covers you for as long as you own the property, and the cost can really vary depending on several factors.